Ministry of Colleges and Universities

-The Ministry of Colleges and Universities is the ministry of the Government of Ontario responsible for administration of laws relating to post-secondary education.
+The Ministry of Colleges, Universities, Research Excellence and Security (Ministère des Collèges et Universités) (the Ministry of Colleges and Universities before 2025) is the ministry of the Government of Ontario responsible for administration of laws relating to post-secondary education.
 This ministry is one of two education ministries, the other being the Ministry of Education (responsible for primary and secondary schools across Ontario).
 The Ministry's offices are in downtown Toronto.
-The current minister is Jill Dunlop.
+The current minister is Nolan Quinn.

 History

 In May 1964, the Department of University Affairs Act was passed establishing the Department of University Affairs.
 The department was charged with administering the government's support programs for higher education, previously the responsibility of the Department of Education.
 Bill Davis, the inaugural minister, was the Minister of Education at the time and continued to hold the position after the department's establishment.

 In addition to jurisdiction over higher education, the department also had financial jurisdiction over the Royal Ontario Museum, the Royal Botanical Gardens and the Art Gallery of Ontario.
 In October 1971, the department's size was doubled by the addition of the Applied Arts and Technology Branch of the Department of Education.
 In light of this expansion of functions, the name of the department was changed to the Department of Colleges and Universities.

 It was renamed the Ministry of Colleges and Universities in 1972 as part of a government-wide restructuring.
 In 1975, various cultural programs and institutions of the ministry were transferred to the newly created Ministry of Culture and Recreation.

 In 1985, a separate Ministry of Skills Development was created.
 In 1993, the Ministry of Colleges and Universities, the Ministry of Education and the Ministry of Skills Development were combined to form the Ministry of Education and Training.

 In June 1999, the responsibilities for post-secondary education and skills development were again given to a standalone ministry, named the Ministry of Training, Colleges and Universities.
 Briefly between 2016 and 2018, it was renamed the Ministry of Advanced Education and Skills Development.

 In October 2019, training and skills development was moved to the Ministry of Labour and the ministry was renamed the Ministry of Colleges and Universities.